 It is notable that the 200D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds Mark III does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Canon 200D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1Ds Mark III: